pytorch/audio/CONTRIBUTING.md

 ## Adding a new tutorial

 We use Sphinx-Gallery to generate tutorials.
-Please refer to [their documentation](https://sphinx-gallery.github.io/stable/syntax.html) for how to format the tutorial.
+Please refer to the [documentation](https://sphinx-gallery.github.io/stable/syntax.html) for how to format the tutorial.

-You can draft in Google Colab and export it as IPython notebook and use [this script](https://gist.github.com/chsasank/7218ca16f8d022e02a9c0deb94a310fe) to convert it to Python file, but this typically incurs some rendering issue.
-So you will need to touch up.
+You can draft in Google Colab and export it as IPython notebook and use [this script](https://gist.github.com/chsasank/7218ca16f8d022e02a9c0deb94a310fe) to convert it to Python file, but this process is known to incur some rendering issue.
+So please make sure to the resulting tutorial renders correctly.

 Some tips;

 - Use the suffix `_tutorial.py` to be recognized by the doc build process.
-- When displaying audio with `IPython.display.Audio`, put one audio object par cell and put it at the end so that the resulting audio is embedded. (https://github.com/pytorch/audio/pull/1985)
+- When displaying audio with `IPython.display.Audio`, put one audio object per cell and put it at the end so that the resulting audio is embedded. (https://github.com/pytorch/audio/pull/1985)
-- Similarly, when adding plots, add one plot par one code cell (use `subplots` to plot multiple), so that the resulting image is properly picked up.
+- Similarly, when adding plots, add one plot per one code cell (use `subplots` to plot multiple), so that the resulting image is properly picked up.
-- Do not use `=` for section header, use `-` or `~`.
+- Avoid using `=` for section header, use `-` or `~`.
 Otherwise the resulting doc will have an issue like https://github.com/pytorch/audio/pull/1989.

 ## Conventions